LukaHarambasic/YAML2CV/README.md

 - [x] explain how to add new informations

 ## Known issues
 - [ ] two elements of education/experience/voluntary could be on the same line if there isn't enough conntent.
 Quick fix, add as many invisivble characters (not spaces) until it looks normal.
-You can copy it from here:
+You can copy it from: https://stackoverflow.com/questions/17978720/invisible-characters-ascii?answertab=votes#tab-top
-` ‌‌`

 ---